-To choose a GMAT test date suitable for you, the best strategy is to look backward and connect the dots.
+To choose a GMAT date suitable for you in 2019, the best strategy is to look backward and connect the dots.
 The idea of connecting the dots comes from a Stanford graduation speech.
 Steve Jobs in his famous Stanford graduation speech said, “You can’t connect the dots looking forward; you can only connect them looking backward.”
 This quote is the core idea behind the ‘looking backward’ approach while deciding the best GMAT test date.

 To make your preparation convenient, GMAT (Graduate Management Admission Test) offers flexible test dates.
 Therefore, to better understand, how to choose your GMAT test date in 2020, we’ll share some useful information on: